Products Liability Glossary

 Product Liability Glossary of Terms

 Asbestos — A mineral fiber known to cause mesothelioma.
-Outlawed in the U.S. in the late 1970s, asbestos was, and can still be, found in hundreds of products and construction materials.
+Largely banned (but not entirely banned) in the U.S. in the late 1970s, asbestos was, and can still be, found in hundreds of products and construction materials.

 Consumer Product Safety Improvement Act — A watchdog consumer protection law enacted in 1972 that, among other things, allows the Consumer Product Safety Commission (CPSC) to issue and enforce mandatory product standards and ban or recall unsafe products.

 Contingency lawyer — Lawyers who typically do not charge an hourly rate or upfront attorney’s fee.
 Instead, their attorney’s fee is contingent on the outcome of the case – meaning they receive a set percentage of their client’s gross compensation after potentially settling or winning a case.

 Defendant — The person (or entity) who is sued by another party (the plaintiff) in a civil action.
 For example, if you were to bring suit against Monsanto for a cancer you developed from using Roundup, you would be the plaintiff and Monsanto would be the defendant.